-f) Predict what would happen if you keyed the code in and ran it g) Key in the program and run it.
+f) Predict what would happen if you keyed the code in and ran it g) Key in the program (or download it from GitHub) and run it.
 What do you observe?

-By this point it should be evident that the main program does not work because it does not include definitions for the functions displayMenu, getChoice, processLodgement and processWithdrawal.
-Our next step in this activity is to define these four functions.
+By this point it should be evident that the main program does not work as intended because the definitions (bodies) for the functions getChoice, processLodgement and processWithdrawal are all empty.

-One common technique used by programmers in situations like this is to write empty function definitions known as a stubs.
+These empty function definitions - shown below - are known as a stubs.
 Stubs are placeholder functions used as part of the program construction process so that programs can be run without any syntax errors.